First Act: Founding

-Mark Izen, President and CEO — Prior to starting First Act Inc. in 1995, Mark founded CMI Enterprises, Inc., a manufacturer’s representative firm that sold, high-profile consumer products lines to national and regional retailers.

-Mary Hassan, Vice President, Human Resources — former Vice President of Human Resources for Duracraft and then Honeywell Consumer Products, and Director of Staffing and Employee Relations for Reebok International.

-Tony Natale, Vice President, Finance and Operations — eleven years at Duracraft then Honeywell in various financial and operational positions, including Director of Materials Management and Assistant Controller.

-Kelly Butler, Chief Luthier, Custom Shop Manager and Designer - seven years at Gibson Guitars Custom Shop as a custom builder and designer.
-Currently produces instruments under the K. Butler Guitars brand name.

 Product lines

 The company's products were divided into two lines, with very similar entries but sold toward different audiences.
 They were marketed through large retail chains, particularly Toys "R" Us and Target, as well as Amazon.com.

 First Act proper was shaped toward inexpensive "beginner" instruments intended for children and adults.
 The small range was primarily a basic three-piece drum kit, a soprano ukulele, three dynamic-type microphones, and five guitars, both full-size (acoustic and electric) and short-scale (marketed both as "sized for kids" and as a travel guitar).

 Paralleling this line was First Act Discovery (sometimes just Discovery), musical products for children ages 3 to 9.
 This line included acoustic guitars, ukuleles, drums, electronic percussion pads, tambourines, recorders, keyboards, and electronic button-controlled "guitars."
 There was also a series of plastic microphone-like products, largely with sounds and graphics licensed from Disney, including Nickelodeon, DreamWorks, and Marvel properties.
 More recently, to maximize the ukulele fad, a series of Disney-graphic instruments (albeit marketed as "mini guitars") was released, such as the AV285 Avengers uke.

 An ambitious series of projects and products was eliminated after First Act's 2012 peak.